HandyGuySoftware/arcomp/README.md

 2. Download and install Autoruns on your Windows computer.
 Instructions are [here](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns).
 3. Clone the [arcomp GitHub repository](https://github.com/HandyGuySoftware/arcomp) or download the files to a directory on your local Windows machine.
 4. Copy the arcomp.ini.EXAMPLE file to arcomp.ini and edit the options as appropriate
-4. (Optional) Copy the arclaunch.bat.EXAMPLE file to arclaunch.bat and edit the options at the top of the file as appropriate
+5. (Optional) Copy the arclaunch.bat.EXAMPLE file to arclaunch.bat and edit the variables at the top of the file as appropriate
+6. Either:
-5. Run arcomp.py using the appropriate command line options.
-Alternately, modify the arclaunch.bat file with the appropriate options and use it to run arcomp.
+   1. Run arcomp.py using the desired command line options, **or**
+   2. Use arclaunch.bat to run arcomp.py.

 # Usage